antoniocigna/BilingBuilder/README.md

 Input is provided by the user by copy and paste.
 The translation text can be got from an automatic translator like Google's or  Microsoft's Bing or from an existing one.

-BilingBuilder tries to syncronize the source and translation texts automatically, but let the user to correct it if needed  (warning are issued in case of doubts).
+BilingBuilder tries to syncronize the source and translation texts automatically, but let the user to correct it if needed  (warnings are issued in case of doubts).